 By placing the primary importance on the safety and health of its customers and employees, the Group operates stores in consideration of temporary closure and shorter open hours of stores, social distancing, and thorough hygiene control, and makes efforts at the headquarters departments to prevent the expansion of COVID-19 infection by promoting working from home and flexible working hours, in compliance with the directions and guidelines of governments and administrative authorities of relevant countries.
 Nevertheless, if the COVID-19 pandemic further expands and is prolonged, thereby causing stagnation in private consumption or restriction on the sourcing of specific raw materials, the Group’s business performance and financial standing could be significantly affected.

 Since the Group uses a wide range of foodstuffs, it will continue to strive to hedge risks by seeking new and more diverse sources of raw materials.
-Nevertheless, the stable supply of the necessary quantities of raw materials could become difficult due to infectious diseases, bad weather, natural disasters, or the expansion of COVID-19 infection.
+Nevertheless, the stable supply of the necessary quantities of raw materials could become difficult due to infectious diseases, bad weather, natural disasters, import and export suspension resulting from a conflict, or the expansion of COVID-19 infection.
 Also, if the cost of sales rises because of increase in purchase prices associated with changes in market prices and exchange rates, the Group’s business performance could be affected.

 With the sluggish growth due to the impact of COVID-19, the food service market has experienced increasingly intense competition based on the change in its major customer segments due to the diversification of sales channels (e.g., dramatic expansion of food delivery business) intended to meet consumer needs in the new normal, as well as to market entry from other industries (e.g., home-meal replacement industry and convenience stores) through the sales of boxed lunches and prepared foods.
 To bolster its sales, the Group will continue its efforts to spur the growth of its consolidated companies and will build its overseas operations with the development of new business categories, changes in its product planning and responses to the increasing demand for take-away food.
 Notwithstanding these efforts, if competition intensifies further, the Group’s business performance could be affected.